 The District receives financial assistance from federal and state agencies in the form of grants.
 The disbursement of funds under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability of the General Fund.
-However, in the opinion of management, any such disallowed claim will not have a material adverse effect on the overall financial position of the District at December 31, 2019.
+However, in the opinion of management, any such disallowed claim will not have a material adverse effect on the overall financial position of the District at December 31, 2020.

-L. SUBSEQUENT EVENT
+L. ECONOMIC UNCERTAINTY

-As the spread of the COVID-19 coronavirus continues worldwide, economic uncertainties have arisen that are likely to negatively impact the District's financial results.
-While the District expects this negative impact to be temporary, the severity and duration of the impact is uncertain at this time.
+As the spread of the COVID-19 coronavirus continues worldwide, economic uncertainties have arisen that are likely to impact the District's financial results.
+While management expects this impact to be temporary, the severity and duration of the impact is uncertain at this time.